01 of 07

 One thing that you can be sure of is that the darker the bamboo, the softer and more prone to damage it is going to be.
 That is because natural bamboo is a light, yellow white color.
 In order to darken it, manufactures use a process known as carbonization which exposes the bamboo to heat and pressure.
 This weakens the floor making it more likely to scratch when a guest slides a chair or stomps through wearing high heals.

-A rich red tinted bamboo floor is paired with magenta walls and is offset against white furnishings to create an interplay of hues in this contemporary living room setting.Continue to 3 of 7 below.
+In the above image, a rich red tinted bamboo floor is paired with magenta walls and is offset against white furnishings to create an interplay of hues.Continue to 3 of 7 below.

 03 of 07